Alexander-Barth/ROMS.jl/docs/src/plots.md

 ## Bathymetry

-In this example, the bathymetry defined in the grid file is plotted.
+In this example, the bathymetry defined in the grid file is visualized.
+Make sure that your current working directory contains the file `LS2v.nc` (use e.g. `;cd ~/ROMS-implementation-test`)

 ```@example example_config
 using PyPlot, ROMS